jajvirta/jajvirta/learning-text-editors.md

 But I don't think it matters.
 I think the reason you should start learning your text editor more thoroughly is simply because it's fun.
-It is fun to learn, it is fun become more proficient, and it is fun to *be* good at something.
-And perhaps even more importantly, it is fun to be able to control your environment.
+It is fun to learn, it is fun become more proficient, it is fun to *be* good at something, and it is even more fun to spread your proficiency to others.
+And furthermore perhaps, it is fun to be able to control your environment.
 You can use the hand-wavy arguments of becoming more productive as an excuse to learn your text editor.
 And if you do, in fact, become faster and more efficient, all the better.

 ## Hello, my name is Jarno and I'm a Vim convert.
 (But don't worry, I won't try to convert you.)